Section 5.3

 Medication for Depression

 Just because you have been diagnosed as suffering from Depression, it doesn’t mean you are no longer capable of taking a sound decision about whether to end your life or not.
-It does mean you’ll have difficulty in finding a Psychiatrist or Psychologist who’s prepared to say so.
-In fact, as of today (March 2025) that task has become effectively impossible in the UK.
-Psychiatrists and Psychologists have become too worried about their professional indemnity insurance policies to run any risk of providing such help.
-Dignitas have their own small panel of Swiss psychologists for the purpose, usually communicating via Zoom call.
-Pegasos is prepared to use recently-retired psychiatrists in the UK, though they too use Zoom calls more often than not.
-These problems are particularly prevalent for patients who are taking a medication called Mirtazapine.
-The psychologists will need to be convinced that its use has not been interfering with any “sound mind” judgement.
+It does mean you’ll have difficulty in finding a Psychiatrist who’s prepared to say so, as indicated above.
+This problem is particularly prevalent for patients who are taking a medication called Mirtazapine.
+The psychiatrist or psychologist will need to be convinced that its use has not been interfering with any “sound mind” judgement.

 Read Next Section >